prateekoctane/login_signup_ecommerce/README.md

    - when both the email and password is correct as per the database, only then you will be logged in and redirected to home page.
    - In home page User's name will be displayed on the navbar.
 It is in the form of dropdown menu.
    - Click on this dropdown menu and click on "Logout" option to logout.

+<h3>Interesting Highlights of this project</h3>

+1. "Proceed" button in login page will only be enabled when you type your mobile number.
+This is done to prevent unnecessary api requests by the users, if they click         without filling their mobile number.
+2. The form in which you fill your details as a new user also implements this technique.
+Only the First Name field is enabled.
+When the user types his/her first name       only then the Next field will be enabled.
+Meaning every next field will enable on typing input in the current field.
+This ensures that the user does not miss any         input field before clicking on the submit/verify button.
+3. Lastly the sumbit/Verify button will only be enabled when the OTP will match.
+This prevents unnecessary api calls with missing or wrong input from users end.
+Stops users from playing with the website.